 The Architecture of William Morgan , Paul Spreiregan (Univ. of Texas Press, 1987)

 William Morgan: Selected and Current Work , Robert McCarter (Images Publishing, 2002)

 William Morgan: Evolution of an Architect, Richard Shieldhouse (Univ.
 Press of Florida 2018)

 Fletcher High School – The feral nature of Jacksonville’s beaches, circa mid-20th century, where a young Morgan enjoyed sweeping ocean views would inspire Morgan’s beachfront designs many years later

 Bachelor’s in Architectural Design from Harvard – Morgan’s course studies included classes in social anthropology, an interest he’d draw on when blending living spaces with the natural environment

 Naval Officer – Morgan lived in Korea and other parts of the Pacific, including Guam where he first encountered the ancient buildings that would influence his efficient, imaginative designs

 Harvard’s Graduate School of Design – Harvard’s GSD was a hotbed of modernism at the time and Morgan’s peers and professors encouraged his unique interests

 Apprenticeship with Famed Architect, Paul Rudolph – A giant of the field, Rudolph stressed the appeal of “fresh, direct, clearheaded designs,” according to Richard Shieldhouse’s Evolution of an Architect.

-This feature originally appeared in Void Magazine Vol. 9, Issue 9, Rad Pads.
+This feature originally appeared in Void Magazine January 2019 issue, Rad Pads.